globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 As well after a configurable amount of time since the last access to the Report, the Whistleblower loses the possibility to access its own report.

-Whistleblower Wnteractions with the Platform
+Whistleblower Interactions with the Platform
 --------------------------------------------
 A Whistleblower can access the platform, read and fill the submission questionnaire filing a report and eventually attaching evidence of the fact reported.